Elin Nordegren: Divorce

 In December 2009, her marriage to Woods was the subject of extensive media coverage after Woods admitted to infidelity, which had been revealed following his single-vehicle accident near the family's Florida home.
 After Woods' infidelity was revealed, Jesper Parnevik was quoted as having said, "I'm kind of filled with sorrow for Elin since me and my wife are at fault for hooking her up with him, and we probably thought he was a better guy than he is."
 Woods announced he would take an "indefinite break" from golf to work on his marriage.
 These efforts were unsuccessful, however, as Nordegren and Woods finalized their divorce in the Bay County Circuit Court in Panama City, Florida, on 23 August 2010.
 Nordegren's legal team included her sister, Josefin (who is licensed to practice law in England and Sweden) and several of Josefin's U.S. colleagues at international law firm McGuireWoods.

 Using the $100 million she received from her divorce from Woods, she purchased a $12 million Florida mansion built in the 1920s.
 She had the entire structure demolished after an architect advised that it made better sense to start over than to try bringing the home up to current hurricane safety codes.
 Before demolishing the home in December 2011, she allowed Habitat for Humanity to come into the home for four weeks and salvage anything they found of value.
-The contents of the estate were auctioned at a Habitat for Humanity warehouse, including a 12 foot fountain with water spouting out of three lions' mouths, five refrigerators, temperature-controlled wine coolers, and other furniture.
+The contents of the estate were auctioned at a Habitat for Humanity warehouse, including a 12 foot fountain with water spouts in three lions' mouths, five refrigerators, temperature-controlled wine coolers, and other furniture.